 - Normal proposals: Asking for beamtime in the next allocation period to perform an experiment with a specific scientific goal.
 The results of such experiments must be published in the open literature.
-Besides statistical information, proposals should contain the equivalent of one to two A4 pages of detailed description.
+Proposals should contain the equivalent of one to max three A4 pages of detailed description.

 - Long term proposals: (NonPX beamlines):Long term proposals run for 18 months and can be granted to users investing time or resources into novel experiments or methods.
 Examples: building a new end station, making a new instrument or method available to the general user community, developing a novel detector, etc. A beamline typically does not commit more than 30% of the user beamtime to long-term proposals.
-Besides the statistical information, proposals should contain the equivalent of one to max three A4 pages of detailed description.
+Proposals should contain the equivalent of one to max three A4 pages of detailed description.

 - Long term proposals (PX beamlines): Long term proposals run for 24 months and can be granted to users with very challenging projects, requiring reliable access to beamtime over a longer period.
-Besides the statistical information, proposals should contain the equivalent of one to max three A4 pages of detailed description.
+Proposals should contain the equivalent of one to max three A4 pages of detailed description.

 - Test proposals: Users wanting to perform feasibility tests may submit a test proposal, asking for no more than 3 shifts at non PX-beamlines or no more than 1 shift at the PX-beamlines.
 Acceptance criteria for test proposals are lower than for normal proposals.
 Results from such test proposals may later be used to support normal proposals.
-Besides the statistical information, these proposals should contain the equivalent of one A4 page of detailed description.
+These proposals should contain the equivalent of one A4 page of detailed description.

 - Pilot proposals: Pilot proposals are granted to users willing to collaborate on the commissioning of a beamline.
 Pilot proposals aim at testing and improving beamline functionality and performance.
 These proposals are only feasible in collaboration with the beamline staff.
 They are rated on the basis of their potential to improve the beamline and their scientific merit.